Socialist Republic of Romania: 1980s: severe rationing

 With full-scale food rationing in place, the Communist Party published official guidelines on how Romanians could eat nutritiously while reducing their calorie intake by 25%.
 There was a shortage of available goods for the average Romanian.
 By 1984, despite a high crop yield and increased food production, wide-scale food rationing was introduced.
 The government promoted it as "rational eating" and "a means to reduce obesity".
 Most of what was available were export rejects, as most of the quality goods were exported, even underpriced, in order to obtain hard currency, either to pay the debt, or to push forward in the ever-growing pursuit of heavy industrialization.

 Measures in the mechanization and chemicalization of farming helped to increase the output of agricultural products.
 In 1950, more than 300 kg of cereals was gathered per head of the population; by 1982 this amount had increased to 1 ton per person.
 Meat production increased from 29.5 to 100 kg.

-In spite of the Soviet-let boycott, Romania participated in the 1984 Summer Olympics in Los Angeles.
+In spite of the Soviet-led boycott, Romania participated in the 1984 Summer Olympics in Los Angeles.
 At that time, it was the only Soviet-aligned country to participate in the Olympic Games.

 In the late 1980s, the United Nations Human Development report classified Romania as having had high human development.
 The life expectancy was 71 years, the literacy rate was 96%, and the Real GDP per capita was $3000.

 By 1985, despite Romania's huge refining capacity, petroleum products were strictly rationed with supplies drastically cut, a Sunday curfew was instated, and many buses used methane propulsion (they were mockingly named "bombs"); taxis were converted to burning methanol.
 Electricity was rationed to divert supplies to heavy industry, with a maximum monthly allowed consumption of 20 kWh per family (everything over this limit was heavily taxed).
 Only one in five streetlights was kept on, and television was reduced to a single channel broadcasting just 2 hours each day.
 All these policies combined led Romanians to have the lowest standard of living in Europe, with the possible exception of Albania.